-- Health and Energy split water concentrations are in fair agreement for gross beta and I-129; poor agreement for C-14; and good agreement for all other radionuclides. - Radionuclides were detected in groundwater near known groundwater plumes, and in riverbank seep water and Columbia River surface water near plumes known to be entering the Columbia River. - Health detected C-14, Co-60, Cs-137, H-3, I-129, Pu-239/240, Sr-90, Tc-99, and isotopes of uranium in some Hanford groundwater, seep water, or surface water samples.
+- Health and Energy split water concentrations are in fair agreement for C-14, gross alpha, and gross beta; and good agreement for all other radionuclides. - Radionuclides were detected in groundwater near known groundwater plumes, and in riverbank seep water and Columbia River surface water near plumes known to be entering the Columbia River. - Health detected C-14, Co-60, Cs-137, H-3, I-129, Pu-239/240, Sr-90, Tc-99, and isotopes of uranium in some Hanford groundwater, seep water, or surface water samples.
 Most concentrations are consistent with historical trends. - Drinking water samples met federal standards.